papanumba/dryfart/README.md

 The documentation about the language will be in the `doc` folder.
 You can [start here](/doc/index.md).

 *The tree-walk interpreter **is** slow, but the VM is comparable to CPython and sometimes even faster.

+:warning: **Warning**: this project is still under construction. :construction:

 ## General features